Now being served: Bushwacker

 You should also be warned: take heed of the name.
 They’re not messing around.
 Without the 151 float, you cannot taste the alcohol, at all, and it’s really easy to down it all before you know it!

-So put on your favorite tropical vacation shirt, whip up a batch of Bushwackers, and bid summer a fond farewell.
+So put on your favorite tropical vacation shirt, whip up a batch of Bushwackers, and settle in for the ride.

 What better way to cruise right on into fall?